Japanese Language Education and Culture Studies Course

 Overview

-Building on a foundation of international relations and area studies, this curriculum is designed to deepen knowledge of the Japanese language, its teaching methodologies, and Japanese culture.
-It is tailored for both Japanese and foreign students with advanced Japanese proficiency, as well as working professionals with experience in Japanese language education.
+Building on a foundation of international relations and area studies, this curriculum deepens students’ knowledge of the Japanese language, teaching methodologies, and Japanese culture.
+It is designed for both Japanese and international students with advanced Japanese proficiency, as well as working professionals with experience in Japanese language education.
 The program aims to cultivate skilled educators who can contribute to Japanese language teaching worldwide.

 Research Field of the Academic Staff